 Production of Andersen units will recommence immediately and all associated customer support services will be merged with the existing operation at EVIOS’s Bedfordshire-based headquarters.
 Installations will be fulfilled via EVIOS’s in-house installation team which provides full nationwide coverage.

-EVIOS will fully support Andersen’s existing customer base across the UK and will honour any remaining product warranties.
+EVIOS will support Andersen’s existing customer base across the UK.
 Putting customer needs at the forefront of the takeover process, EVIOS has also announced that it will fulfil over 200 pending product orders and will continue to operate Andersen-ev.com and the Kønnect+ app, which helps Andersen users manage, change and report on their charging activity.

 Andersen’s A2 product is renowned for its sleek profile, premium finish, and minimalist design, allowing it to blend discreetly with its surroundings.